University - Shipping Items

-The Amazon FBA Calculator is a useful tool for any seller who is deciding whether to use Fulfillment by Amazon (FBA) or pursue an alternate fulfillment method.
-With the calculator, a seller has the ability to either compare FBA to FBM (Fulfillment by Merchant) or to simply calculate the fees involved with FBA.
+The Amazon FBA Calculator is a useful tool for any seller who is deciding whether to use Fulfillment By Amazon (FBA) or pursue an alternate fulfillment method.
+With the calculator, a seller has the ability to either compare compare FBA to FBM (Fulfillment By Merchant) or to simply calculate the fees involved with FBA.

 FBA Calculators for Different Countries